merenlab/anvio/anvio/docs/programs/anvi-setup-user-modules.md

 To run this program, you must provide an input directory containing your module definitions:

 {{ codestart }}
-anvi-setup-user-modules --input-dir /path/to/user/data/directory
+anvi-setup-user-modules --user-modules /path/to/user/data/directory
 {{ codestop }}

 This input directory must have a specific format (see section below).
 The `USER_MODULES.db` will be generated in this directory, so you can use the same path to provide your data to %(anvi-estimate-metabolism)s when you want to estimate completeness for these modules.

 ### Input directory format

-The directory you provide to the `--input-dir` parameter must have another folder inside of it, which must be called `modules`.
+The directory you provide to the `--user-modules` parameter must have another folder inside of it, which must be called `modules`.
 Inside that `modules` folder, you should put text files containing the definitions of your metabolic modules - one file per module.
 The file should be named according to the identifier you want the module to have, and should not have any extension.

 Here is an example schematic of a proper input directory:
 ```